 Changes in how we are exposed to food allergens:

 A large number of cosmetic products include ingredients derived from nuts and other potentially allergenic foods.
-Some researchers suggest that exposing the body to potential allergens through skin creams may cause the development of allergy in people at risk of allergy (see genetics below).
-There is some limited evidence for this, but the situation is not clear and is likely to be much more complicated than just applying the wrong sort of cream to a child’s skin.
+Some researchers suggest that exposing the body to potential allergens through skin creams may cause the development of allergy in people at risk of allergy.
+There is only a limited evidence for this, and the situation is likely to be much more complicated than just applying the wrong sort of cream to a child’s skin.

 Our environment today is very different from 50 years ago.
 While there is evidence that pollutants can exacerbate existing airway allergy, the question of whether pollution can cause new allergy remains controversial.
 One hypothesis for which there is accumulating data, is that the increase in allergy mirrors our declining exposure to bacteria and other micro-organisms in our environment.
 This has led to the Hygiene Hypothesis.

 An intriguing possibility is that many of the above dietary and environmental factors may increase allergy risk by regulating genes which promote an allergic-type immune system.
 Hopefully, our understanding of epigenetics will increase over the coming years, offering new potential strategies by which we might be able to prevent allergy.